 “Strolling” or mingling magic involves the performer interacting up-close with the audience offstage.
 Audience members will enjoy illusions on a more personal level right in front of their eyes, and in some cases, in their own hands.
-Magicians are great ice breakers in social settings and are a useful resource in boosting office moral.
+Sleight of hand-of-hand entertainers are great ice breakers in social settings and are a useful resource in boosting office moral.
 Visit the Services Page for additional information or see “strolling magic.”

 Absolutely!
 This adds a personalized element, which audiences find very entertaining.
 Imagine your guest of honor or company’s CEO called up on stage to act as an assistant or be the victim of some good old-fashioned pickpocketing!
 Nate can even incorporate names, corporate logos and slogans into the performance.

 Pricing varies for each event depending on the preferred length of the performance and number of people attending.
 To learn more about performance pricing, submit your information in the booking section of this website and Nate will typically respond within 24 hours.

 Without a doubt!
 You and your guests won’t want the performance to end.
 In fact, many of Nate’s clients are repeat customers who want to experience his shows as often as possible.
 Yes, it’s that much fun!
 Read his client reviews to see what people are saying.

 Nate has plenty of references who are happy to share their experiences.
 Simply send him an email requesting an up-to-date list of references.
 You can also view the Testimonials page and see what applause looks like on paper.